 Note: Shear Deformations (Euler-Bernoulli vs Timoshenko Beams)

-When the shear areas are not specified in the sections form then the shear area is taken as infinite, meaning that no shear deformations are accounted for (i.e. the member using the section is considered a Euler-Bernoulli Beam).
+When the shear areas are not specified in the section’s form then the shear area is taken as infinite, meaning that no shear deformations are accounted for (i.e. the member using the section is considered an Euler-Bernoulli Beam).
 It is recommended to keep the shear areas empty as shear deformation is usually negligible.

 SkyCiv’s Section Builder is integrated into Structural 3D and allows users to quickly and easily model various types of sections.